 CV

-Seema became an Assistant Professor in the Department of Plant & Microbial Biology at North Carolina State University in January 2018.
+Seema joined the Department of Plant & Microbial Biology at North Carolina State University in January 2018.
 Previously, Seema did postdoctoral research at UC Berkeley and the University of Minnesota, and completed her Ph.D. at Colorado State University.

 Seema is also the Science Director of GLORIA Great Basin, a non-profit organization that is part of the the international GLORIA effort to study the effects of climate change on alpine plants.